What Is The Difference Between Artificial Intelligence And Machine Learning

 AI systems require both structured and unstructured data for training and operation.
 Structured data refers to data with a defined format, such as databases, spreadsheets, or standardized forms.
 Unstructured data, on the other hand, includes text documents, images, videos, and audio recordings.
 AI systems rely on this combination of structured and unstructured data to analyze, understand, and make informed decisions.

-See also How To Become Artificial Intelligence Engineer
+See also Wait But Why Artificial Intelligence

 Machine Learning: Requires labeled data